NaveenKaliannan/guide-to-good-software/Linux.md

 * **innode number** is a uniquely existing number for all the files
 ```
 ls -l
-first number in file permission is inode number
+first number in file permission is inode number (5 digit number).
+Sometime in between date and user
 ```
 ### Networking in linux
 ### File systems in linux